holepunchto/rache/README.md

 A global cache used in the Hypercore ecosystem.

-It randomly evicts a proportion of its entries when it's full.
+It randomly evicts an entry when it is full.

-`get` and `set` operations take constant time.
+eviction and `get` and `set` operations take constant time.

-The garbage collection takes linear time in function of the amount of items to clear.

 ## Run example